Professional Practice Examinations

 Upon applying for the session of your choosing, you will be asked to select your preferred exam date, time, and location.
 Please note that your selections are not guaranteed until you are contacted by our exam provider closer to the testing dates.

-The deferral deadline is the last day that you can request to defer your scheduled examination to another future session.
-Deferral requests can be submitted to [email protected].
+The registration deadline is the last day that you can request to defer your scheduled examination to another future session.
+Exam candidates can defer their examination online at any time prior to the registration deadline of each exam session.
+To defer your examination please follow these steps:

 Please note that due to COVID-19, exam sessions since April 2020 have been strictly held in virtual proctoring format.
 We anticipate this will continue for the remaining sessions in 2021 and until further notice.
 Our service provider (APEGA) has not determined when testing centres will be available for candidates.